jacobvin1506-svg/AVS-PAINT-EDITOR/README.md

 ## 📦 Requirements

 - Windows
-- CMD (Command Prompt)
+- Web browser
-- No external dependencies required
+- CMD (only the code)

 ## WARNING